Michael Avenatti Denies Violence Allegations, 'No Bruises On A Face,' Warns TMZ 'Better Get Checkbook Ready'

 “Levin” is Harvey Levin (pictured above), the TMZ founder and chief who has been described in the media as “Trump’s best friend,” for his site’s editorial support of Donald Trump during the 2016 presidential campaign and afterward.
 According to an investigation by The Daily Beast, Levin and Trump enjoyed “a cozy relationship” and “called each other throughout the campaign.”
 Levin would often make remarks about becoming Trump’s press secretary after the election, The Daily Beast reported.

-On Thursday, as Inquisitr reported, a top opposition researcher for the Republican National Committee filed formal requests for al police records, including video and audio, relating to Avenatti’s arrest, leading Avenatti to say, “As if there was a doubt politics was involved, there can now be none.”
+On Thursday, as Inquisitr reported, a top opposition researcher for the Republican National Committee filed formal requests for all police records, including video and audio, relating to Avenatti’s arrest, leading Avenatti to say, “As if there was a doubt politics was involved, there can now be none.”

 I just received a call from Sinclair broadcasting asking me for comment on a claim that the incident being reported about was actually with a man.
 Completely bogus and false.
 If anyone thinks the right does not see me as a threat to Trump, they are living under a rock.